 Apply online at www.gov.uk/apply-blue-badge or you can also request a paper application form by ringing Customer Hub on 01720 424400 or emailing them at firstname.lastname@example.org

 If you have completed a paper form, please return it to a One Stop Shop located at the Library, Porthcressa or the Sports Hall, Carn Gwaval or by post to Adult Social Care, Council of the Isles of Scilly, Town Hall, St Mary's, Isles of Scilly TR21 0LW.

 You should enclose with your application:

 - Details of your current blue badge, if you have one

 - The current fee for a Disabled Person's Badge is £10.00.

 The Council accepts payments by *debit cards, cheques and cash for the £10.00 badge issue fee.
 Payments are to be made at the One Stop Shop, Town Hall, St. Mary's.
-Cheques are made payable to the Council of the Isles of Scilly. *Debit card payments can also be made over the phone on 01720 424000.
+Cheques are made payable to the Council of the Isles of Scilly. *Debit card payments can also be made over the phone to the Customer Hub on 01720 424400.
 Payment will only be taken if your application for a Blue Badge is successful.
 You will only be issued with a Blue Badge once your payment has been received.
 You will normally hear within four weeks whether your application has been successful.